Based on a classic coq au vin these chicken legs are marinaded and then slowly cooked in red wine with mushrooms and bacon.

 - Season them with salt and pepper and fry until golden.

-- Heat a large flat frying pan over a fierce heat and strain the sauce into the frying pan boiling rapidly to reduce to an inky dark sauce.
+- Heat a large flat frying pan over a fierce heat and strain the sauce into the frying pan boiling rapidly to reduce by two thirds.

-- Finally, make a Beurre manié by mixing together the 25g of softened butter and 25g of plain flour to form a 'dough' and whisk in to the sauce to thicken in the traditional French way.
+- Finally, make a Beurre manié by mixing together 25g of softened butter and 25g of plain flour to form a 'dough'.

-- Return the chicken and mushrooms to the sauce to coat and serve hot.
+- Return the chicken and add the mushrooms to the sauce, stir to coat and then serve.

 Make sure your bacon is good and fatty as this provides the cooking oil for the dish.
 You can use a splash of olive oil if you feel you need more.